A heavenly silky filling made of cream cheese, pumpkin puree & Biscoff spread … over a crunchy Lotus crust!

 - Prepare the filling: In a bowl, using a hand mixer, beat the cream cheese until it becomes fluffy & without lumps.

-- Add the pumpkin puree & biscoff spread; beat until well-combined.
+- Add the pumpkin puree & lotus spread; beat until well-combined.

 - Add the vanilla extract, sift the powdered sugar into the mixture & beat well.
 Set aside.